Westmoreland Glass Company: History

 The Westmoreland Glass Company was founded in 1889 when a group of men purchased the Specialty Glass Company located in East Liverpool, Ohio, and moved it to Grapeville, Pennsylvania.
 Grapeville was chosen as the location of the factory because the property had a large source of natural gas.
 George West served as president of the company, while his brother Charles West was the Vice President.
 Ira Brainard was the primary financial backer of Westmoreland.
 His son J.J.
 Brainard was an officer in the company.
 Westmoreland's main production was pressed glass tableware lines, mustard jars, and candy containers.
 Westmoreland had its own mustard factory and tin shop on the property grounds of the factory.
-Charles West is regarded as the "Father of the Candy Container Industry" for the company's extensive production of candy containers.
+George West is regarded as the "Father of the Candy Container Industry" for the company's extensive production of candy containers.
 West Brothers was a separate company which produced the candy containers and other tinware while operating from the same factory.

 In 1921, George West left the company and started his own glass company, George West and Sons.
 Charles West became president while J.J.
 Brainard became vice president of Westmoreland.
 The company changed its name to the Westmoreland Glass Company.
 Prior to his departure, George West created a large decorating department at Westmoreland.
-Under the direction of Charles West, the company began to make high-quality hand-decorated glass from the 1920s through the 1930s, some of which was exhibited at the Carnegie Museum in Pittsburgh, Pennsylvania.
+Under the direction of Charles West, the company began to make high-quality hand-decorated glass from the 1920s through the 1930s, some of which was exhibited at the Carnegie Museum of Art in Pittsburgh, Pennsylvania.

 In 1937, Charles West retired and sold his interest to the Brainard family, which controlled the company until 1980.
 In the 1940s, the Brainards phased out the high-quality hand-decorated glass and began to produce primarily milk glass.

 In 1980, the Brainards sold the company to St. Louis, Missouri businessman David Grossman, who had no prior experience running a large glass-manufacturing company.
 The company went out of business in 1984 and was sold for $75,000 to George Snyder, who converted the property into a storage facility.